jamelink/GRE_template/README.md

 The process is as follows:

 1. Download this code to a path of your own.
-Modify the code-path variables in all code files to your own code directory (except the modified antsMultivariateTemplateConstruction2.sh).
+Modify the code-path variables to your own code directory in the following files:
+- qc_all.sh
+- preprocess_all.sh
+- qsm_templ_preprocess_sub.sh
+- create_template.sh
+- register_all.sh
+- register_sub.sh

 2. Derive GRE-derived measures: R2*-maps, SMWI-maps and QSM-maps.
 Unprocessed T1w-images are also a prerequisite.
 3. Create a study-folder (e.g '/project/<project_no>/bids/derivatives/qsm_template', referred to as <main_dir> below).
 Create a subdirectory called 'orig' with all images.
 Also include a tight QSM-mask.
 Naming should be as below, with subid as 'sub-001' etc. Add a list with all subject-ids called 'id_list.txt' in the main directory.
 - subid_qsm.nii.gz